yhs2773/PyTorch-for-Deep-Learning-Machine-Learning-Full-Course/README.md

 ## Requirements

-I've used Google Colaboratory to create notebooks, so there isn't a `requirements.txt`.
+I've used Google Colaboratory to create notebooks, so there isn't a `requirements.txt` file.

 To run the code and execute the tutorials in this repository, you need to have the following dependencies installed:

 - Python (version 3.6 or above)
-- PyTorch (version 1.9.0 or above)
+- PyTorch (version 1.12.0 or above)
 - Jupyter Notebook

 ## Usage

-I recommend you to follow Daniel Bourke's YouTube video or website to follow along.
+I recommend you to follow Daniel Bourke's YouTube video or website to create files from scratch.

 Otherwise, follow these steps to get started with the tutorials: